-On Sunday, March 12, Michiganders will join most of the country in turning their clocks ahead one hour.
+Every March, Michiganders join most of the country in turning their clocks ahead one hour in observance of Daylight Saving Time.
 While you’ll likely be asleep at the moment it happens—at 2:00 a.m. time jumps ahead to 3:00 a.m.—you’ll feel the impact the next day (and potentially for days after that).
 That’s because when you “spring forward” for Daylight Saving time, you need to go to bed Sunday night an hour before your body thinks it should (and wake up an hour before your body wants to on Monday morning).
 As a result, you may experience decreased performance and concentration as well as fatigue and daytime sleepiness.

 Here are a few steps you can take to make the coming time change less impactful.

 A few days before springing forward, try going to bed and waking up 10 to 15 minutes earlier.
 This slowly eases your body into the new sleep schedule, so when Daylight Saving hits, it’s not such a big deal.

 - Avoid a daytime nap on Saturday or Sunday.

 Naps can make it harder for you to get to sleep at night, and you’re going to need to go to bed earlier than you normally do this weekend.
 If you’re feeling tired during the day, take a walk outside or work out to wake yourself up.

 Your body gets cues from light levels when deciding to feel awake or sleepy.
 Use this to your advantage this weekend.
 In the morning, turn the lights on right away to quickly wake yourself up.
 At night, dim overhead lights to signal to your body that it’s time to go to bed.